paulvanderlaken/dpg-dataday-dimmod/exercises/exercise1_star.md

 > Note: Please change `[YOUR_NAME]` to the appropriate database name, and ensure you've added the schema as per [0)]()

 </details>

+## 5) Next steps
+You might have noticed that it was still less than straightfoward to use your new **STAR** to do basic analytics.

+The current grain (order_item_id, product_sku, supply_id) seems just misaligned with the main type of questions one might ask.

+Can you consider how to enhance this current Star schema to improve the user experience?

+* How would you redesign the schema?
+Start by trying to improve your original design in [dbdiagram.io](dbdiagram.io)?
+    * Would another fact table help?
+    * Do you need to snowflake out?
+    * Or would building a ["bridge" table](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/multivalued-dimension-bridge-table/) be a better solution?
+* Can you implement this new redesign in code?
+* Can you put views on top to simplify the most basic calculations, or even pre-calculate revelant aggregations?